mgis-it/frontend-challenge/README.md

 - Keeping in mind accessibility
 - Adding tests to your components and app
-- Using a store (Vuex) to manage the application data
+- Using a store  to manage the application data
-- Using vue-router to prepare the app for a future where it would have multiple routes
+- Using router to prepare the app for a future where it would have multiple routes